mfkiwl/IonoMoni/README.md

-# IonoMoni: Ionospheric monitoring based on dual-frequency data from single GNSS station v1.0 by Henan University (last update: 2025-06-05)
+# IonoMoni: Ionospheric monitoring based on dual-frequency data from single GNSS station v1.0 by Henan University (last update: 2025-06-05, Please download the latest version in release)

 ## Overview